An Intro to Production Monitoring for Voice Agents

 Production deployments expose voice agents to real-world user interactions.
 Users interrupt mid-sentence, connections degrade, background noise interferes.
 Each variable compounds the risk of failure.

 Without observability, failures go unnoticed until customers complain.
-Churn risk is slowly increasing and you might not even know why.
-Teams need reliable, scaleable ways to monitor, catch, and resolve production issues fast.
+Churn risk creeps up and you might not even know why.
+Teams need reliable, scalable ways to monitor, catch, and resolve production issues fast.

 Why Production Monitoring Matters